Harlem Shake (song): Music and lyrics

 "Harlem Shake" features harsh snares, a mechanical bassline, samples of growling lions, and Dutch house synth riffs.
 It has a high tempo characteristic of hip hop and a dance music drop.
 According to Andrew Ryce from Resident Advisor, "Harlem Shake" is a hip hop and bass song, while both David Wagner of The Atlantic and Khal from Complex described it as trap, a musical subgenre with stylistic origins in EDM and Southern hip hop, featuring Roland TR-808 beats and drops.
 Ryce felt the song's music "represents the hip-hop contingent of" bass music, which is typified by rolling snares and jerky basslines, finding it "particularly symptomatic of a growing strain of music obsessed with 'trap'".
 By contrast, Jon Caramanica from The New York Times argued that it "isn't a hip-hop song, but it is hip-hop-influenced."

 "Harlem Shake" begins with a sample of a voice shouting "con los terroristas", a Spanish phrase which translates to "with the terrorists" in English.
-Although listeners assumed it was a female voice, the sample was taken from a remix of the 2006 reggaeton single "Maldades" by Héctor Delgado, who often used the line as a refrain on his other songs.
+Although listeners assumed it was a female voice, the sample was taken from a remix of the 2006 reggaeton single "Maldades" by Héctor El Father from his album The Bad Boy, who often used the line as a refrain on his other songs, such as the intro of the 2007 reggaeton album "Los Capo", which featured artists such as Jowell & Randy.
 In 2010, the recorded phrase was used by Philadelphia DJs Skinny Friedman and DJ Apt One, on a remix of Gregor Salto's dance track "Con Alegría".
 Baauer said he found the vocal sample from an unidentified source on the Internet.
 The sampled voice is followed by building synths and snares, and a syncopated sub-bass sound before another voice commands listeners to "do the Harlem shake".
 The line was sampled from Plastic Little's 2001 hip hop song "Miller Time", which Baauer sampled after having a friend play it for him and "[getting it] stuck in my head for a while".
 Plastic Little member Jayson Musson said his line was inspired by a fist-fight that he ended by performing the harlem shake dance move: "This was my first fight and I didn’t know how to properly 'end' a fight, so I just smiled at him and did the Harlem shake, blood gushing from glass cuts on my face.
 The other kid, I guess not wanting to fight anymore, or maybe not wanting to fight someone who just danced at him, got on his skateboard and took off without his shoes."